Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 - [ ] EREs support occurrence operators.
 - [ ] ERE's support alternation.
 - [ ] only the syntax differs.

+### Q81.
+What is the difference between reading the list of disk partitions from `/proc/partitions` and getting it using `fdisk -l`?

+- [ ] `/proc/partitions` represents the disk partition table more accurately than `fdisk -l`
+- [ ] `/proc/partitions` shows only mounted drives. `fdisk -l` shows all drivers.
+- [ ] There is no difference between the two, and both lists contain the same data.
+- [ ] `/proc/partitions` is the kernel's list of partitions held in ram. `fdisk -l` reads the partition table from the drive itself.